AaltoSciComp/scicomp-docs/aalto/welcomeresearchers.rst

   this guide does *not* relate to that.
 You also don't have to do that stuff in order to do the steps below.

+- Think about how you'll manage data.
+It's always easy to just start working, but it can be worth getting all project members on the same page about where data will be stored and what you want to happen to it in the end.
+Having a very short thing written will also help a lot to get newcomers started.
+The :doc:`"practical DMP" section here <../data/plans>` can help a lot - try filling out that A4 page to consider the big sections.

-- Request a data group (see above) if you don't already have a good location.
+- Request a data group (see above) if you don't already have a shared storage location.
 This will keep all of your data together, in the same place.
+As people join, you can easily give them access.

   - If you already have a data group that is suitable (similar members), you can use that.
 But there's no limit to the number of